 Ugh.
 We still have two different systems for managing our various "remote services":

 We are searching for data in this case, but we reuse the same login gui when authenticating for a save to a remote repository.

 Instead of associating the anonymous use with the Repository, we should associate it with the Authentication Domain (KNB, SEEK, DEV, etc....)

-#6 Updated by ben leinfelder almost 10 years ago
+#6 Updated by ben leinfelder about 10 years ago

 Refactored the anonymous login configuration to be at the Domain class rather than the Repository class.

 -adds configuration to Domain objects (username/password) and removes it from Repository objects

 -ecogrid services that are not already configured statically with an authDomain (i.e. KNB) will use the default anonymous user (also configured in the ecogrid configuration.xml)

 Now you do not need to have a save repository configured and checked in order to do the anonymous search.

 Also, when you authenticate to save a component to a repository, you can use the anonymous user as configured for that auth domain (which is in turn mapped to the save repository).